Island of Lesbos (Lesvos) Guide: Towns, Beaches, Things To Do

 Greece Travel Blog_Guide To The Incredible Volcanic Island Of Lesbos Greece

 You will see this island is spelled both Lesbos Island and Lesvos Island.
-And we will write it both ways through this post.
+We will write it both ways throughout this post.
 So why has this remarkable destination acquired two names?
-It is to the Island’s name and is spelled with the Greek letter B, aka Beta.
+It comes down to how the Greek letter beta (Β/β) is pronounced in modern Greek.

-In Greek, Beta is pronounced as we English speakers say, V. So it sounds like ‘Les-Vos.’
+In modern Greek, beta is usually pronounced with a “v” sound.
+So it sounds like ‘Les-Vos.’
 Ancient Greeks may have pronounced Beta like an English B, but modern Greeks tend to pronounce it as a V. Most English speakers pronounce it Lesbos – but both are correct.

-The island of Lesbos is located on the North Eastern Aegean Sea, quite close to the coast of Turkey.
+The island of Lesbos is located in the northeastern Aegean Sea, near the coast of Turkey.
 There are several towns to spend time on the island, including the capital, Mytilene, Molyvos, Agiassos, Plomari, and Skala Erasou.

 Eressos, Lesvos, Greece at sunset